Yangxinsix/curator/docs/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-GNN Active Learning documentation
+CURATOR
 ============================================================
-GNN active learning is a toolbox for constructing machine learning interatomic potentials via active learning.
-It contains basic building blocks of curator model, the scripts for training and deploy of ML potentials.
+CURATOR is a toolbox for constructing machine learning interatomic potentials via active learning.
+It contains basic building blocks of graph neural networks, the scripts for training and deploy of ML potentials.

 .. toctree::
    :maxdepth: 2